ianchapin/epistemic-trust-calibration/CORE_CONSTRAINTS.md

    Any confidence allocation should include conditions that would trigger an update upward or downward.

+8. This framework is itself a representation.

+   As a representation, it is subject to the same limits, ambiguities, scope constraints, and confidence calibration as any other representation.

+   Any use of this framework that treats it as authoritative, decisive, or mandatory violates its own constraints.

 ## Core Distinctions

 - Representations are tools, not authorities.